mbienaimee/alu-higher_level_programming/javascript-warm_up/README.md

-this is readme file for js warmup
+this is readme file for java script  warmup